 The transport of silver through estuarine and coastal marine systems is dependent on biological uptake and incorporation.
 Uptake by phytoplankton is rapid, in proportion to silver concentration and inversely proportional to salinity.
-In contrast to studies performed with other toxic metals, sliver availability appears to be controlled by both the free silver incorporated by phytoplankton is not lost as salinity increase; as a result silver associated with cellular material is largely retained within the estuary.
+In contrast to studies performed with other toxic metals, sliver availability appears to be controlled by both the free silver ion concentration and the concentration of other silver complexes.
+Silver incorporated by phytoplankton is not lost as salinity increase; as a result silver associated with cellular material is largely retained within the estuary.
 Phytoplankton exhibit a variable sensitivity to silver.
 Sensitive species exhibit a marked delay in the onset of growth in response to silver at low concentrations, even though maximum growth rates are similar to controls.
-A delay in the onset of growth reduces the ability of a population to respond to short-term favourable conditions and to succeed within the community.
+A delay in the onset of growth reduces the ability of a population to respond to short-term favourable conditions and to succeed within th community.